What does Partners in School Innovation do?

 Partners in School Innovation has garnered national attention.
 In 2012 the organization was ranked by Philanthropedia as one of the top Bay Area Education nonprofits by industry experts.
 Partners has also received a Top Non Profit Award by GreatNonProfits.org in 2013 and a Guidestar Gold distinction.
 Among other awards, Partners has received the notable distinction of being recognized for its partnership with Applied Materials by the Committee Encouraging Corporate Philanthropy (CECP).
 This award is among the most distinguished awards in the field of effective corporate societal engagement programs in the world.

-The Partners approach focuses on building school and district capacity to implement and sustain the work.
-Once our engagement with a partner school ends, we expect the leaders and teachers at our schools to continue transforming using the tools and processes we have provided.
-We expect district leaders to support the work at our schools by appropriate resourcing as long as the work is necessary.
+Our approach focuses on building school and district capacity to implement and sustain the work.
+Once our engagement with a partner school or district ends, the leaders and teachers in our schools/districts are fully empowered to continue their transformation journey leveraging the skills, tools and processes we have helped them to develop.

 Can I sponsor a particular school or SIP?